microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 ### Task 3: Create a resource group in Azure

+> If you have a CloudLabs environment, please skip this step and use the resource group you are provided.

 1. Log into the [Azure Portal](https://portal.azure.com) using your Azure credentials.

 2. On the Azure Portal home screen, select the **+ Create a resource** tile.